elastic/elastic-package/docs/howto/system_testing.md

 elastic-package test system --data-streams <data stream 1>[,<data stream 2>,...]
 ```

-When you are done running system tests, bring down the Elastic Stack.
+Finally, when you are done running all system tests, bring down the Elastic Stack.
+This corresponds to step 8 as described in the [_Conceptual process_](#Conceptual_process) section.

 ```
 elastic-package stack down